-All peels work by removing a layer of sun damaged skin.
+All peels work by removing a layer of sun-damaged skin.
 Superficial or “light” peels remove only the top layer, mostly the layer of dead skin called the stratum corneum.
-Progressing from medium to deep peels, the layer of skin removed is greater with each increase in strength of the peel solution.
+Progressing from medium to deep peels, the layer of skin removed is greater with each increase in the strength of the peel solution.
 The stronger the peel solution the greater the risk of complications like uneven pigment or even scarring.
 TCA peels can be done at different depths from shallow to deep.
-Most dermatologists now are using laser technology instead of deep TCA peels, but light to medium depth peels are still in widespread use.
+Most dermatologists now are using laser technology instead of deep TCA peels, but light to medium-depth peels are still in widespread use.

 If you would like to get rid of wrinkles and fine lines, a medium-strength TCA peel is required.
 The most common strength of a medium TCA peel is a 25% concentration.
 The peel can also be used at this concentration for removing the top skin layers in order to improve the general appearance of the skin – naturally glowing skin.

 One advantage of using a TCA chemical peel over other milder chemical peels is that the results that can be achieved in just one peeling procedure.
 This can actually give the user very dramatic skin improvements.
 A 25% strength TCA peel can give the equivalent of at least 3 to 5 other milder glycolic or mandelic peels.

 TCA chemical peel is very effective in eliminating wrinkles because it is a more aggressive peel.
 This means that it can actually remove more skin layers, revealing entirely new and wrinkle-free skin after just one peeling treatment.
 While the recovery time is longer than other milder chemical peels, this can and does lead to much better results.
 Wrinkles can be removed in just 12-21 days on average using a deep 30% TCA peel.